 Now that is just brownie perfection.
 Double chocolate deliciousness.

 Store the brownies in an airtight container in the fridge where they will stay delicious for up to 5 days.
-You can enjoy them as is, or heat them up a little in the microwave first!
-Oh my!
+You can enjoy them as is, or heat them up a little in the microwave first before serving.

 For the Zucchini Brownies: